cits4407/cits4407.github.io/docs/index.md

   If there is room available for you, you are welcome to attend other lab sessions as well.

+Currently, there are labs on Thursdays and Fridays, all in the CSSE building.
+You can get full details of times and venues by visiting UWA's **2021 Timetable site**{: class="hi-pri" :} at **<https://timetable.applications.uwa.edu.au/>** -- enter "CITS4407" in the box labelled "Unit search", and then click "Show timetable".

 Note that materials presented during class sessions **<span>*do not*</span> define the whole unit**{: class="hi-pri" :}.
 A six-point unit is deemed to be equivalent to one quarter of a